Online Resource Allocation with Cancellations: Primal-Dual Algorithms for Matching Environment (and Beyond)

 \subsection{Algorithm description}

-Similar to the primal-dual algorithms in the single-resource environment, \Cref{alg:primal dual matching} maintains an offline dual assignment $\offlinedualj = \int_0^\infty \pen(\calloc(\weight))\,d\weight$ for each offline node $j$.
-In this section, we change our notation a bit and drop the penalty scalar parameter $\penscalar$; instead, we directly consider the penalty function $\pen$, which is a weakly increasing mapping from $[0,1]$ to $\reals_{\geq 0}$ satisfying $\pen(0) = 0$, $\pen(1) \geq 1$.
-Once a new online node $i$ arrives, the algorithm continuously allocates this online node (with a unit total demand) to offline node $j^*$ with the largest $\weight_{ij^*} - \offlinedual_{j^*}$ (i.e., $j^*=\argmax_{j\in\offlinenodes} \weightij-\offlinedualj$), and hence updates only $\offlinedual_{j^*}$ accordingly, until the unit demand of online node $i$ is exhausted or $\weightij - \offlinedualj$ is negative for every offline node $j\in\offlinenodes$.
-Note that the choice of $j^*$ changes during this continuous process every time a new offline node $j$ maximizes $\weightij-\offlinedualj$.
-As before, if needed, the algorithm greedily buybacks the fraction of the offline node $j^*$ with the smallest allocated weight as it continuously allocates.\footnote{As a sanity check, when there is a single offline node, \Cref{alg:primal dual matching} boils down to \Cref{alg:primal dual single resource}.}
+Inspired by the primal-dual algorithms developed for the single-resource environment, \Cref{alg:primal dual matching} maintains a dual assignment \revcolor{$\offlinedualj = \int_0^\infty \pen(\calloc_j(\weight))\,\dd\weight$} for each offline node $j$.
+When a new online node $i$ arrives, the algorithm continuously and fractionally allocates this online node (with a unit total demand) to the offline node $j^*$ maximizing $\weight_{ij^*} - \offlinedual_{j^*}$, while breaking ties arbitrarily.
+During this process, the algorithm updates only the dual assignment $\offlinedual_{j^*}$.
+Note that the choice of $j^*$ may shift during this process as the dual variables evolve.
+Now, this allocation process continues until either node $i$'s demand is fully allocated or the value $\weightij - \offlinedualj$ becomes negative for every offline node $j \in \offlinenodes$.
+Also, as before, the algorithm greedily buys back capacity from offline node $j^*$ (if required), always revoking fractions allocated at the smallest weights first.\footnote{As a sanity check, when there is only one offline node, \Cref{alg:primal dual matching} reduces to \Cref{alg:primal dual single resource}.}

-A few notes are in order regarding running \Cref{alg:primal dual matching}.
-First, although this algorithm is described as a continuous allocation procedure (due to the while loop from line 3 to 8), it is straightforward to see that the allocation for each online node eventually terminates by construction.
-Second, this algorithm can be implemented in polynomial-time.
-See \Cref{apx:implementation} for two polynomial-time implementations of this algorithm based on a direct approach and a convex-programming based approach.
+A few remarks are in order regarding the implementation and analysis of \Cref{alg:primal dual matching}.
+First, although described as a continuous allocation procedure (due to the while loop in lines 3--8), it is straightforward to see that the allocation for each online node terminates by construction.
+Second, the algorithm can be implemented efficiently in polynomial time.
+In \Cref{apx:implementation}, we present two explicit polynomial-time implementations: one based on a direct approach, and another leveraging a convex-programming formulation.

-As we saw in \Cref{sec:single resource primal dual}, in the single-resource buyback problem any choice of the penalty function $\Psi:[0,1]\rightarrow [0,1]$ would lead to the optimal competitive algorithm as long as $\Psi$ is monotone increasing, $\Psi(0)=0$, and $\Psi(1)=1$.
-On the contrary, there are new challenges in achieving optimal competitive ratio in the matching environment, and therefore the choice of the penalty function plays a critical role.
-In what follows, we discuss how a particular choice of the penalty function in \Cref{alg:primal dual matching} results in the optimal competitive algorithm.